00lhagen/Urban-Heat-Islands/README.md

 ## Executing program

-Modications needed to be made to files/folders? -> We would recommend you a file structure like this or simmilat to this one (Calculation UHI -> Vorbereitung, Gebaeudedichte, LST, LC, Result)
+Modications needed to be made to files/folders? -> We would recommend you a file structure like this or simmilar to this one (Calculation UHI -> Vorbereitung, Gebaeudedichte, LST, LC, Result)